JordanAsh/badge/README.md

 runs an active learning experiment using a ResNet and CIFAR-10 data, querying batches of 1,000 samples according to the BADGE algorithm.
 This code allows you to also run each of the baseline algorithms used in our paper.

-`python run.py --model mlp --nQuery 10000 --did 6 --alg conf`\
+`python run.py --model mlp --nQuery 10000 --did 6 --alg bait`\
-runs an active learning experiment using an MLP and dataset number 6 from OpenML, querying batches of 10,000 with confidence sampling.
+runs an active learning experiment using an MLP and dataset number 6 from OpenML, querying batches of 10,000 with BAIT sampling.
 Note that in our code, OpenML datasets can only be used with MLP architectures.

 # Analyzing experimental results